PrismarineJS/mineflayer/doc/mf.rst

 .. function:: onlinePlayers()

     An object containing all the online players and their pings.
+Includes yourself.

     :rtype: `Object` mapping names to `Number` pings in milliseconds.